What is a credit card cash advance?

 Bendigo bank | $3.00 or 3% of the transaction amount (in AUD), whichever is greater | 19.99% p.a. - 21.99% p.a. depending on the card |

-Citi | 3.5% of the transaction amount (minimum of $3.50 applies) | 22.24% p.a. |
+Citi | 3.5% of the transaction amount (minimum of $3.50 applies) | 22.24% p.a. - 22.99% p.a. depending on the card |

-Commbank | $4.00 or 3.00% of the transaction amount whichever is greater (up to a maximum of $300) | 21.99% p.a. |
+Commbank | $4.00 or 3.00% of the transaction amount, whichever is greater (up to a maximum of $300) | 21.99% p.a. |

-HSBC | The higher of 3% or $4 | 21.99% p.a. |
+HSBC | 3% or $4 of the transaction amount, whichever is greater | 21.99% p.a. |

-St.George Bank | 3% of cash advance amount | 21.49% p.a. |
+St.George Bank | 3% of cash advance amount | 21.99% p.a. |

 Suncorp | 3.5% of transaction amount (minimum charge of $3.50 applies) | 21.99% p.a. |

-Westpac | 3% of the value of the transaction | 21.49% p.a. |
+Westpac | 3% of the value of the transaction | 21.99% p.a. |